alexcom/intelite-mqtt/README.md

 # intelite-mqtt

 ## What it is
-Service/Library that subscribes to MQTT topic for messages of format with options specific for IR controlled lamps Maxus Intelite.
+Service/Library that consumes MQTT of certain format and produces messages that can be used to control Maxus Intelite lamps.
 Should work with lamp models SMT005, SMT006.

 ## Links